The History of Nuclear Power: The Big Picture

 In terms of funding, nuclear power investment must triple to $125 billion per year to stay on track in the net zero scenario.
 Investment averaged only $40 billion per year from 2016-2022, but the Intergovernmental Panel on Climate Change (IPCC) predicts global investments to increase to over $100 billion per year through 2050.

-In terms of nuclear fusion, most experts agree that we are unlikely to achieve large-scale energy generation before 2050.
+Most experts agree that we are unlikely to achieve large-scale nuclear fusion energy generation before 2050.
 This means that fusion is not an option for meeting the short-term climate goals laid out in The Paris Climate Agreement, which aims to limit global warming to below 2 degrees Celsius (C).

 But that doesn’t mean we should give up on nuclear fusion.
 Nuclear fusion can become a commercially viable energy source if we develop a steady and reliable way of maintaining the fusion reaction.

-In addition, we must overcome the two main challenges to nuclear fusion: maintaining the reaction and generating more energy from the reaction than was required to start the reaction.
+In order to achieve commercial energy generation, we must overcome the two main challenges to nuclear fusion: maintaining the reaction and generating more energy from the reaction than was required to start the reaction.
 This will require increased funding and further technological advancements.

 What Policies Are Put in Place to Support/Reduce Nuclear Power Usage